 I gag on the bolus of tortellini, and I have to cough a few times as well as drink from my glass of water.
 I blink a couple of tears away.

-“Yeah, I’m sure she was a real beauty,” I say with a grating voice, “being Ukrainian and all.
+“Yeah, I’m sure she was a real beauty,” I say in a grating voice, “being Ukrainian and all.
 But I wouldn’t know for sure, because nobody can see her.
 Isn’t that the case, Kateryna?”

 I feel a twinge of pain in my chest.